Yehupetz: Portrayal

-In the 1907 story "Sprintze" we learn that a great misfortune befallen on all there rich folks of Yehupetz and they all rushed out: "God wanted to do something for His Jews, and so a misfortune befell us, a disaster, a constitutzia!
+In the 1907 story "Sprintze" we learn that a great misfortune had befallen the Jews of Yehupetz and that all the wealthy ones had rushed out: "God wanted to do something for His Jews, and so a misfortune befell us, a disaster, a constitutzia!
 Ay, a constitutzia !
 Suddenly our rich people panicked and stampeded out of Yehupetz, heading abroad, supposedly to the spas to take the waters, to the mineral baths to calm their nerves—pure nonsense."
-Here "constitutzia" refers to tsar's October Manifesto an which the first Russian Constitution was promised, and which was followed by the 1905 Kiev pogrom (and other pogroms all over the Russian Empire).
+Here "constitutzia" refers to tsar's October Manifesto in which the first Russian Constitution was promised, and which was followed by the 1905 Kyiv pogrom (and other pogroms all over the Russian Empire).

-Antoni Bortnowski remarks that Yehupetz was not the only portrayal of Kiev by Sholem Aleichem.
-A very unpleasant image of an unnamed town was given in the novel The Bloody Hoax, but numerous hints, such as "a large glorious city where a Jew needs a residence permit", point at Kiev.
+Antoni Bortnowski remarks that Yehupetz was not the only portrayal of Kyiv by Sholem Aleichem.
+A very unpleasant image of an unnamed town was given in the novel The Bloody Hoax, but numerous hints, such as "a large glorious city where a Jew needs a residence permit", point at Kyiv.